Robust Stance Detection: Understanding Public Perceptions in Social Media: Experiments

 \section{Experiments}

-The experiments conducted in this study investigate how changing the domains and targets affect the performance of several stance detection models, including \model.
+The experiments conducted in this study investigate how changing the domains and targets affects the performance of several stance detection models, including \model.
 We also examine the effects of data augmentation and contrastive learning on performance accuracy in cross-domain and cross-target scenarios.
 More specifically, we aim to answer the following research questions: \textbf{Q1.} Does \model~ achieve better performance in comparison to other SOTA when trained on source domain $\mathcal{S}$ with some data from target domain $\mathcal{T}$, and tested on target domain $\mathcal{T}$ for target words in the source domain $\mathcal{S}$? \textbf{Q2.} Does \model~ achieve better performance in comparison to other SOTA when trained on a source domain $\mathcal{S}$ and tested on a target domain $\mathcal{T}$ for target words not in the source domain? \textbf{Q3.} What is the effect of changes in the model's parameters and components on its performance in the stance detection task?
 We consider the following scenarios in the experimental design: (1) single domain + single target, (2) cross-domain + single target, and (3) cross-domain + cross-target, where the targets and domains of the datasets have clear distributional differences.
-We address \textbf{Q1} by training and testing the baseline and proposed models under the first scenario where both domain and target are the same for training and testing sets.
-For \textbf{Q2}, the models are evaluated under scenarios (2) and (3) to compare and contrast the models' domain-adaptive and cross-target performance.
-Finally, we address \textbf{Q3} by performing ablation study and parameter analysis on datasets with different stance targets.
+We address \textbf{Q1} by training and testing the baseline and proposed models under scenarios (1) and (2) where targets are the same for training and testing sets.
+For \textbf{Q2}, the models are evaluated under scenario (3) to compare and contrast the models' domain-adaptive and cross-target performance.
+Finally, we address \textbf{Q3} by performing ablation studies and parameter analysis.
+Notably, domain counterfactual generation is applied in all scenarios, and contrastive learning is employed only for scenario (3).